 The Commercial Currents Podcast shares stories and solutions from small business owners and entrepreneurs on Maine’s islands and coast.
 In the wake of COVID-19, small businesses everywhere are struggling to make sense of the rapidly changing economy.
 Listen as we highlight some of the challenges they’re facing, discover what’s working well, and find the bright spots and opportunities that exist for small businesses today.

 Commercial Currents Newsletter

 Commercial Currents is a monthly email and blog newsletter that shares stories from Maine’s island and coastal communities about economic stability and resilience.
 Written and compiled by our Small Business team, these articles include valuable information on everything from business inspiration and time management to taxes, seasonality, and the everyday challenges that a small business owner faces.
 To learn more and read through archived editions, visit our blog.

 The Island Institute connects fishermen, artists, makers, small businesses, and entrepreneurs to resources that can help improve income stability, business efficiency, and economic productivity, and allow businesses to expand and reach new markets.
-To inquire about any of our services, please contact Craig Olson or other staff contacts as listed below:
+To inquire about any of our services, please contact Claire Donnelly or Lisa Millette, or other contacts as listed below:

-- Archipelago retail store for artists and makers & the annual Artists & Makers Conference (Contact: Lisa Mossel Vietze, Archipelago Director)
+- Archipelago retail store for artists and makers & the annual Artists & Makers Conference – Lisa Mossel Vietze, Archipelago Director

-- Upcoming small business workshops, grant and loan support through the Tom Glenn Community Impact Fund, and Commercial Currents articles (Contact: Craig Olson, Senior Community Development Officer – Business)
+- Grant and loan support through the Tom Glenn Community Impact Fund and Commercial Currents articles – Email us here

 Funding partners for our small business support include: John T. Gorman Foundation, NorthLight Foundation, Jane’s Trust Foundation, Manton Foundation, and Elmina B. Sewall Foundation.